RenaudAld/django-rest-api/README.md

 - all ids provided correspond to a kart
 - all karts are available during the period
 - the user has enough balance to book all karts

+## Testing

+Tests are not working with Docker due to some MySQL connection error.
+You can test outside docker running.